-The Hoosier State Supreme Court has 1 Chief Justice and 4 Justices.
-The Court of Appeals has 15 judges (3 per district), and one for the Tax Court.
+The Indiana Supreme Court has 1 Chief Justice and 4 Justices.
+The Appellate Court has 15 judges (3 per district), and one for the Tax Court.
 Superior Courts have 201 judges in the state.
-The Indiana Circuit Courts have 115 judges.
+The Circuit Courts have 115 judges.
 There is also one Probate Court with a single judge presiding.

 One county has a specific Small Claims Court, but no other counties do.
 There are 43 City Courts in this state and 22 Town Courts.
 IN also has more than 100 problem-solving courts in the state spread over 50 counties.

 The Indiana Judicial Branch website is well organized and includes a lot of helpful information for both attorneys and residents of the state.
-They make it easy to e-file, search for cases or find a specific court.
+They make it easy to e-file, search for dockets or find a specific court.

-Most Indiana court records are open to the public.
+Most state judicial records are open to the public.
 However, juvenile, confidential, and sealed documents are not.
-This state has a specific website set up for the public to search court records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
+The state of Indiana has a specific website (mycase.in.gov) set up for the public to search public records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
 Patrons can also use the system to open new cases.
 Their website includes a library of legal information for research.
 Along with court-ordered private records, the federal government has additional laws requiring that certain information like social security numbers, banking details, home addresses, corporate trade secrets, and other private information be removed from court documents before they are made public.